maxtyson123/MaxOS/docs/Styles/Coding Style.md

 ### Other Punctuation

-Constructors for C++ classes should initialize their members using C++ initializer syntax.
+Constructors for C++ classes should initialise their members using C++ initialiser syntax.
 Each member (and superclass) should be indented on a separate line, with the colon or comma preceding the member on that line.
 Prefer initialization at member definition whenever possible.

 ###### Right: